-punjabi dum aloo recipe with step by step photos – this delicious dum aloo recipe is more restaurant like and not spicy-hot like the kashmiri dum aloo.
+Punjabi dum aloo recipe with step by step photos – this delicious Punjabi style dum aloo is more restaurant like and not spicy-hot like the Kashmiri dum aloo.

-punjabi dum aloo has a tang from tangy tomatoes and sweet hint from onions and cashews and in combination with the usual indian spices, what you get is a creamy and delicately spiced & flavored dum aloo.
+This Punjabi dum aloo Has a tang from tangy tomatoes and a sweet hint from onions and cashews and in combination with the usual Indian spices, what you get is a creamy and delicately spiced & flavored dum aloo.
 I have also shared a restaurant style Dum aloo recipe.

-now this is a step by step dum aloo recipe and this will give you an idea how frying onion paste, tomato paste and cashew paste is so important for north indian dishes. if you don’t do it properly, you won’t get the right flavors and taste in your final dish.
+Now this is a step by step recipe and this will give you an idea of how frying onion paste, tomato paste and cashew paste is so important for North Indian dishes.
+If you don’t do it properly, you won’t get the right flavors and taste in your final dish.

 - 10 to 12 baby potatoes

 - 2 tablespoon broken cashews or 10 to 12 king sized cashews soaked in water for 30 minutes

 - ½ teaspoon red chilli powder

 - ½ teaspoon garam masala powder

 - ½ tablespoon lemon juice or 1 tablespoon curd (yogurt)